TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Method

 \subsection{Vision-based Terrain Estimation}

-{The proposed terrain estimator incorporates terrain traversability into the path planner.
-Firstly, we construct a mapping from visual observations to reference terrain traversabilities using prior knowledge.}

-Given that terrains like stairs, slopes, or discrete small steps can be effectively identified from depth observations, to which our locomotion controller can respond appropriately, our task-level terrain estimation module focuses on semantic features such as color and texture.
-These features are highlighted by the RGB channel, specifically pertaining to terrains such as grass, snow, and cement.
-To correspond the RGB observation into real-world coordinates, we apply the perspective transformation on $\bm{I}_\textrm{rgb}$ to map the pixels to $\bm{M}_\textrm{BEV}$, which has corresponding coordinates as $\bm{M}_T$.
-In subsequent processing, we discretize $\bm{M}_\textrm{BEV}$ into patches (Fig. \ref{terrainEst}) and assign the same difficulty within each patch.
+The proposed terrain estimator first leverages prior knowledge to map the visual observations to the reference terrain traversability.
+We apply a perspective transformation on $\bm{I}_\textrm{rgb}$ to map the pixels to bird-eye-views $\bm{M}_\textrm{BEV}$, which has corresponding coordinates as $\bm{M}_T$.
+We then discretize $\bm{M}_\textrm{BEV}$ into patches (Fig. \ref{estimator}(a)) and assign the same difficulty within each patch.
+The terrain within the prior knowledge $\bm{D}_{\textrm{terrain}}$ is identified through a terrain classification network ${\pi_{\textrm{terrain}}}$.

-To accomplish vision-based terrain estimation, the robot first identifies the observed terrain from $\bm{M}_\textrm{BEV}$.
-We achieve this by training a terrain classification network ${\pi_{\textrm{terrain}}}$ from offline collected data $\bm{D}_{\textrm{terrain}}$.
-Considering that such inference falls short when faced with unfamiliar terrains, we calculate the predictive entropy to approximate the uncertainty $U$ of the inference at current observation \cite{wang2019aleatoric}.
-Since the approximation requires Monte Carlo simulation, we perform $K$ stochastic forward inferences with different data augmentations at each timestep, with $P_i^k$ denoting the predicted probability for label $i$ at trail $k$.
-We estimate the expectation as the average of the predicted probability $P_i=\sum_{k}P_i^k/K$.
-Then the predicted explicit terrain names $T$ and corresponding uncertainty $U$ for the current patch can be calculated as:
+Considering that such identification falls short when faced with unfamiliar terrains, we calculate the predictive entropy to approximate the identification uncertainty~\citep{wang2019aleatoric} and obtain the confidence ${Conf}$ of current visual estimation accordingly.
+With $P_i$ denoting the predicted probability of terrain $i$, the predicted explicit $Terrain$ names and confidence of the prediction for the current patch can be calculated as:

-For safe navigation, terrain traversability signifies the robot's preference or stability in traversing a particular terrain, which has been explored from either self-supervision \cite{frey2023fast} or human demonstrations \cite{karnan2023sterling}.
-We leverage experience from these efforts to establish the terrain traversability (Fig. \ref{terrainEst}) as the operator preference.
-As we demonstrated in Fig. \ref{critic}, such prior knowledge-based terrain traversability aligns with the proprioception evaluations.
+then a vision based traversability cost map $\bm{M}_{T_O}$ could be directly obtained from a pre-defined $(Terrain,Cost)$ mapping.
+The mapping process leverages experience from previous works~\citep{frey2023fast, karnan2023sterling}, where we collect motion evaluations as the robot traverses various terrains in $\bm{D}_{\textrm{terrain}}$ (Fig. \ref{estimator}(a)).
+Terrains with higher motion evaluations are assigned higher traversability scores and lower terrain costs.
+Detailed discussions are provided in section \ref{sec:TerrainDetails}.